-Community-engaged scholarship at Brown is an integrative approach to liberal arts education that links traditional academic study with active inquiry into important social issues in real-world settings.
+Community-engaged scholarship at Brown is an integrative approach to liberal arts education that links traditional academic study with an active inquiry into important social issues in real-world settings.
 Our goal is to create high-impact learning opportunities for students and university-community partnerships to produce tangible public benefits.
 Community-engaged scholarship is premised on the idea that reciprocal exchanges between academic and non-academic partners - in the classroom, on campus, in the community - create rich opportunities for learning and problem-solving that advance scholarship and help to create a more just and equitable society.
 Bridging the gaps between the community and the university, between theoretical knowledge and praxis, and between individual academic goals and community benefit are at the core of community-engaged scholarship.

 The BEO concentration is also focused on bridging important gaps: between disciplines in the study of organizational change and innovation, between theoretical and applied knowledge, and across the public, private, and nonprofit sectors.
-Thus, a “community engaged scholar option” within BEO makes good sense.
-BEO concentrators seeking to be engaged scholars identify a real world issue(s) of most concern to the student, and actively construct a plan of action, study, and integration to address that issue.
+Thus, a “community-engaged scholar option” within BEO makes good sense.
+BEO concentrators seeking to be engaged scholars identify a real-world issue(s) of most concern to the student, and actively construct a plan of action, study, and integration to address that issue.

 To be an engaged scholar in the BEO concentration, students will work with faculty to craft a mission statement, refine their academic plan (course choices), identify internship and/or research projects (praxis), and integrate their senior capstone experience into a holistic plan.
 An engaged BEO scholar will articulate a specific societal good he or she wants to advance, craft an academic plan to acquire the research skills and knowledge necessary to do informed scholarship, identify internship and/or research projects to further build skills and experiences, and establish experiential learning goals to be achieved through the BEO senior capstone course.